cygni/cts2023-turn-cygnicator/docs/README.md

 ```
 **Note:** To exit picocom: `Ctrl + A` then `C`

+**Note:** For both Mac and Linux, the device name could be different, i.e. it could be another suffix after /dev/tty.
+Check the contents of /dev folder with the Pico connected to find out what it is for your system.
+`ls /dev/tty*`

+**Note:**  Make sure that your program is flashed, it will not come up as a serial device in BOOTSEL-mode!

 ## Building for the Simulator
 By default, running build.sh builds for the Pico hardware.
 Included in the workshop repo is a basic simulator that can be used for testing instead of flashing directly to the real hardware.